EnterTheLoopentertheloop

 Career11 min read

 This guide is for UK consultants across all specialties — medicine, surgery, anaesthetics, paediatrics, obstetrics, emergency medicine, public health, pathology, and beyond.
-It covers what AI work looks like at consultant level, what it pays, and how to think about it alongside SPA time, private practice, medico-legal work, and pension annual allowance constraints.
+It covers what AI work looks like at consultant level, how to think about it alongside SPA time, private practice, medico-legal work, and pension annual allowance constraints.

 • Adjudication competence is rare.
 RLHF at scale requires senior clinicians to resolve disagreements between two or more junior reviewers, set ground-truth labels, and write the rubrics that govern annotation projects.
 This is consultant-level work — and it is the work that sets the calibration of the entire AI product.

 • Sub-specialty depth is non-substitutable.
-A consultant haematologist with two decades of myeloma experience cannot be replaced by a generalist physician at any rate.
+A consultant haematologist with two decades of myeloma experience cannot be replaced by a generalist physician.
 AI products in oncology, rare disease, and complex multi-morbidity specifically need that depth.

-• Senior advisory pays the most.
-Paid 30–60 minute calls with AI product, regulatory, and clinical-affairs teams routinely command £150–300/hr for consultants.
-Expert witness-level engagements (medical advisory boards, FDA / MHRA submissions, medical-affairs strategy work) sit higher still.2
+• Senior advisory work depends on consultants.
+Paid 30–60 minute calls with AI product, regulatory, and clinical-affairs teams routinely sit at consultant level.
+Expert witness-level engagements (medical advisory boards, FDA / MHRA submissions, medical-affairs strategy work) require comparable seniority.1

-The combination of NHS scarcity, regulatory ground-truth requirements, and global supply constraints in UK-trained specialists is what holds the consultant rate band where it is.
+The combination of NHS scarcity, regulatory ground-truth requirements, and global supply constraints in UK-trained specialists is what sustains demand for verified UK consultants.

 What the Work Actually Looks Like for Consultants